heratyian/software-development-lessons/dpi-01/dpi-01.md

 * We keep track of this information as records in plain old tables — just like they did in almanacs in the 17th century.
 * One of the most important parts of application development is figuring out what information we need to keep track of, and a good set of tables to organize that information.
 * This is part of the process known as data modeling (or "database design" or "database architecture").
 * This is usually not taught in intro courses!
-But, IMO, it's the most important and most challenging part of app development.
+But, it's the most important and most challenging part of app development.
 * It's an art, not a science.
 We'll spend time every week practicing.
 Let's dive in!

 ---